BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    When you take a person's culture, you take their last breath, their most valuable possession.
+    When you take a person's culture, you take their last breath - their most valuable possession.
-    Communism and colonialism both do this: ban religions, erase traditions, and so on.
+    Communism and colonialism both do this: ban religions, ban languages, erase histories.
 </p>

 #### The Refined Product
 <p>
-    In manufacturing, you start with raw materials and end with a finished product.
+    In manufacturing, you go from raw materials to a finished product.
     In life, we have different social and professional roles: father, mother, teacher, soldier, doctor.
     Curing an illness is valuable, but once the pain is gone, you're back to "square one", so to speak.
 </p>